nguyensjsu/sp21-172-team-d/README.md

 #### MySQL Deployment

-TODO: Create a mysql-deployment.yaml

 We use a standard mysql container with no special configuration beyond the use of environment variables.
-For now, you can create a deployment manually via the cloud GUI with the deploy button.
+Instead of using a deplyoment.yaml, you can create a deployment via the GCP UI's deploy button.

 ![](images/gcp-manual-deploy.png)

 Enter `mysql:8.0` for the container image, and add environment variables as shown.
-TODO: Figure out how to point the API deployment to the mysql config to pick up the user/password to the database

 ![](images/gcp-deploy-mysql-1.png)